panozzaj/rspec_lister/README.md

-# RspecLister
+# rspec_lister

-TODO: Write a gem description
+This gem provides a command to list out your rspec tests.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the test group:

     gem 'rspec_lister'